blcxtranslations/blcx/_translated/chapter-0043.md

 completed: true
 ---

-After doing all of this Lin Xuan sang into meditation to restore his spiritual power.
+After doing all of this Lin Xuan sank into meditation to restore his spiritual power.
 To cultivators, sitting meditation of over six hours was very common.

 During this time, a few waves of cultivators came.
 These people were all up to no good and coveted Lin Xuan's treasures.